UNIVERSITY OF MASSACHUSETTS AMHERST RECOGNIZES DR.MCCLAURIN AS A DISTINGUISHED ALUMNI for 2016

 Music throughout this site provided courtesy of beatmaster, Antonio "Elevation" Allen

-McClaurin delivers the 2013 MLK keynote for the Scanner Foundation on Technology and Inequality.
+McClaurin delivered the 2013 MLK keynote for the Scanner Foundation on Technology and Inequality.
 View the video.

 McClaurin on KBOO Portland.mp3